gbv/jskos/jskos.md

 Resources can be [tested for sameness](#resource-sameness) based on field `uri`.

-The fields `created`, `issued`, `modified`, `creator`, `contributor`, `source`, `publisher`, and `partOf` do not refer to the entity referenced by the resource but to the resource object.
+The fields `created`, `issued`, `modified`, `creator`, `contributor`, `source`, and `publisher` do not refer to the entity referenced by the resource but to the resource object.
 For instance a resource about the city of Rome might have a recent date `created` while the founding date `-0753` would be stated in [item] field `startDate`.

+For use cases of field `partOf` see also [Concept Schemes].

 ## Item